All Episodes

 Exactly.

-Well, I'm glad you called.
+Look, I'm glad you called.

-Folks, she's exactly right about this.
+Folks, she's exactly right about that.

 It isn't complicated.

-Ten magazine clips are never going to be banned.
+10 magazine clips are never going to be banned.

 And that's what most guns have, at least as I understand it.

-Gun laws that are more strict than what any of the current Democrat proposals are.
+Serbia has really strict gun laws, gun laws that are more strict than what any of the current Democrat proposals are.

-In the Soviet Union, guns were banned, too.
+In the Soviet Union, guns were banned too.

 I guarantee you that if the president were under fire, we wouldn't be waiting for the shooter to reload before making a move.